Jakedavies/portfolio/CV.md

 * Building distributed software applications using microservices
 * Managing large noSQL and SQL databases
 * Designing and implementing performant software systems
-* Coordinating the efforts of others to projects
+* Supervising the development of software systems by remote teams

 #### IT Assistant - Big White Ski Resort *December 2012 - April 2014*